Publication Policies

 General Submission Rules

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 In addition, by submitting material to Patient Experience Journal, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Patient Experience Journal.
-If you have concerns about the submission terms for PXJ, please contact the editors.
-A formal publication agreement will be requested upon acceptance.
+If you have concerns or questions about the submission terms for PXJ, please contact us directly at:

 Fees/Article Processing Charges